jedevc/fyp-report/report.md

 future, there are plenty of opportunities for expanding and improving the techniques of challenge generation found in this report.

-One major area that could use more work would be in random theming - currently, the challenge designer still needs to write context code instead of just the vulnerability description.
+One major area that could use more work would be in random theming.
+Currently, the challenge designer still needs to write context code instead of just the vulnerability description.
 Ideally, more powerful random generation could synthesise code into a handful of "scenarios", selecting NOPs, interfacing with